The Crossings, Florida

 The Crossings is a census-designated place (CDP) and suburb of Miami in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The CDP includes the neighborhoods of The Crossings, Devon Aire, and Calusa.
 The population was 23,276 at the 2020 census.

 Geography

-The Crossings is located 16 mi southwest of downtown Miami at (25.669425, -80.401108).
+The Crossings is located 16 mi southwest of downtown Miami.
 The CDP is bordered on the north by Kendall Drive (SW 88th Street), on the south by SW 120th Street, by Florida's Turnpike on the east, and SW 137th Avenue on the west.
 Neighboring census-designated places are Kendale Lakes to the north, Kendall to the east, Three Lakes to the south, and The Hammocks to the west.

 According to the United States Census Bureau, The Crossings CDP has a total area of 3.6 sqmi, of which 0.1 sqmi, or 3.56%, are water.

 History

 The communities comprising the CDP were developed in the 1970s and 1980s.
 The area today is made up of single-family residences and townhouses.